react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `transitionSpec`

 An object which specifies the animation type (timing or spring) and their options (such as duration for timing).
-It takes 2 properties, open for the transition when adding a screen and close for the transition when removing a screen.
+It takes 2 properties, `open` for the transition when adding a screen and `close` for the transition when removing a screen.

 #### `cardStyleInterpolator`

-This is a function which specifies interpolated styles for various parts of the card, e.g. the overlay, shadow etc.
+This is a function which specifies interpolated styles for various parts of the card.
+Is expected to return at least empty object, possibly containing styles for container, the card itself, overlay and shadow.

 #### `headerStyleInterpolator`

-This is a function which specifies interpolated styles for various parts of the header, e.g. the title, left button etc.
+This is a function which specifies interpolated styles for various parts of the header.
+Is expected to return at least empty object, possibly containing styles for left label and button, right button, title and background.

 #### `onTransitionStart`

-Callback which is called when a transition animation starts.
+Callback which is called when a transition animation starts (both when screen appears and hides).

 #### `onTransitionEnd`